Oliver Sabel and Christian Mann: Characterization

 Schölermann was initially surprised when he was told the writers would be making his straight character gay.
 He said, "I had to think about it because I wasn't sure if I could play a gay character truthfully or convincingly ...
 I was really afraid I couldn't do it".
-Schölermann took some inspiration from the 2005 film Brokeback Mountain, explaining "The movie showed how realistically and beautifully you can portray the love between two men".
+Schölermann took some inspiration from Brokeback Mountain, explaining "The movie showed how realistically and beautifully you can portray the love between two men".
 Acknowledging their chemistry, Weil said "We can be really proud of what we created and how much heart and energy and work we put into this story."
 Schölermann agreed, saying "It's important that we just not read the lines and do the scene.
 It's important to talk about what you want to do with the storyline and what you want to create."
 Both actors noted that though some touching and kissing between Olli and Christian is scripted, based on the scene they often take it upon themselves to add these intimacies, and "little things that you have when you are in a partnership".
 Elliot Robinson of So So Gay wrote, "This additional layer of tenderness really gives the couple a warmth and realness that has no doubt been instrumental in placing Christian and Olli in the hearts of many fans.
 Whereas a gay couple's kiss may in other soaps be written into a script as a deliberate plot device, such as prompting a homophobic reaction in a third party, Christian and Olli's continuous and observable closeness only adds to the believability of the couple's relationship."

 After two years of their characters being a "happy couple", Weil and Schölermann said they liked the conflict of their 2010 storyline, in which Rob Marenbach (Max Engelke) and Rebecca von Lahnstein (Jasmin Lord) try to come between Olli and Christian.
 Schölermann said, "For us it's so boring when we're happy.
 We like the drama and the conflict."
 Weil agreed, "When you're in a soap opera ... you have to keep it interesting."
 He added, "It's good to have some big issues to go through".